Best approximation of functions by log-polynomials: A new approach to approximate log-concave functions by polynomials

 This last integral converges if and only if $(n-1)(d-1)>1$, which turns out to be always true except in the case $n=d=2$.
 In this last case, $\widehat{H}_1(f)$ is unbounded with infinite volume.
 Otherwise $|\widehat{H}_1(f)|<+\infty$, as desired.

-Note also that $\widehat H_1(f)$ is not convex, in contrast to $H_1(f)$ (see Lemma \ref{lem:polar}), being $f$ concave on its compact support.
+Note also that $\widehat H_1(f)$ is not convex, in contrast to $H_1(f)$ (see Lemma \ref{lem:polar}), while $f$ is concave on its compact support.
 Regarding \textit{Problem \ref{problem2}}, it would be interesting to solve Lasserre's problem for these type of sets $\widehat H_1(f)$ (bounded or not). \end{example}